EcmaTC53/spec/README.md

 - Complete VL6180 configuration options (Andy)

-- Review Atmospheric Pressure, Humidity, and Temperature sensor classes (Peter)
+- One more manufacturer sensor doc(Andy)

 - More Review and Proofing (everyone)